 Fortunately, she made it back to the basement where I once met Claudia and Regina, for some reason she wasn’t allowed in this circle of hell, I’m guessing she doesn’t have the urges for sex I had according to Lilith so is a non-sexual driven person.
 What worried me the most was the fact that she was imprisoned in there so it made no sense to me for her to get back, so I decided with my new appearance I should pay a visit there.

-Tanya saw my intentions of helping her and asked me; “what are you doing?
+Tanya saw my intentions of helping her and asked me; “What are you doing?
 She is not your responsibility anymore and she might not be able to come out.”

 Tanya looked a little upset and then spoke, “I’m sorry my queen, it wasn’t my intention to disrespect you judging your decision, I might have let my own emotions come through.”

-OH, I see Tanya and its ok, maybe you’re right.
-I should probably leave the past where it is, but the truth is I was going to at least check on her without Tanya knowing, no matter what had happened between us she was still important to me, however for Tanya it may have looked like I still had feelings for Leann.
+“OH, I see Tanya and its ok, maybe you’re right.
+I should probably leave the past where it is”, but the truth is I was going to at least check on her without Tanya knowing, no matter what had happened between us she was still important to me, however for Tanya it may have looked like I still had feelings for Leann.

 Now I had to find a way to make this happen without Tanya knowing and it was a complicated situation.
 She was always by my side but I had an idea to distract her for at least a couple of hours.
-She was quite obedient towards my orders, so anything I asked her for would be done without questioning.
+She was quite obedient toward my orders, so anything I asked her for would be done without questioning.

-Tanya, I assigned something for you, you will go in a special mission with our new flock of incubi, there is a bigger part of this circle of hell that I don’t know and I will like to acknowledge it and who better than yourself to help me with it, also I’m a little curious and intrigued about the other circles of hell so take your time in there and bring me the information I need.
+“Tanya, I assigned something for you, you will go in a special mission with our new flock of incubi, there is a bigger part of this circle of hell that I don’t know and I will like to acknowledge it and who better than yourself to help me with it, also I’m a little curious and intrigued about the other circles of hell so take your time in there and bring me the information I need.”

 “But you will be here on your own, my queen, I wouldn’t recommend that,” she spoke.

-I’ll be fine Tanya; I’ll keep a couple of the incubi here just in case.
+“I’ll be fine Tanya; I’ll keep a couple of the incubi here just in case.”

 Tanya looked a little worried about me, but never hesitated in going to her first assignment on her own, probably knowing she will be of higher worth to me but that didn’t matter in that moment, I needed to find out about my friend, now with Tanya gone and just two male demons conveniently placed outside of my chamber, I set the plan to visit Leann.

-I went ahead and uncovered the mirror, I was starting to fade, I didn’t look as good and strong as when I reshaped to be a male demon a week or so ago, so that was something dangerous.
+I went ahead and uncovered the mirror, I was starting to fade, I didn’t look as good and strong as when I shapeshifted to be a male demon a week or so ago, so that was something dangerous.

 If I got attacked during my visit to the basement, I won’t be able to fight back and now I had no entourage to rely on.
-The fact that shooting the red fire, while being reshaped at the same time, might have taken a higher toll on me than I know.
-I had to be extra careful while doing that visit.
+The fact that shooting the red fire, while being shapeshifted at the same time, might have taken a higher toll on me than I know.
+I was starting to witness that not only my power had diminished but as a consequence my acquired appearance was starting to fade, it was changing me deeply.